 And this is where I would like to re-introduce the link between the above discussion and managing the trauma that is parental alienation.
-If someone had told me fourteen months ago that my then partner and I would separate resulting in her denying me any contact with my children and then attempt to abduct them abroad, well of course I would not have believed them.
+If someone had told me in 2016 that my then partner and I would separate resulting in her denying me any contact with my children and then attempt to abduct them abroad, well of course I would not have believed them.
 However this is not the point I’m trying to make.
-The point is this, throughout the last thirteen months I have had to, like so many other alienated parents deal with, manage and live with the traumatic fallout of the emotional abuse that is parental alienation.
+The point is this, since 2016 I have had to, like so many other alienated parents deal with, manage and live with the traumatic fallout of the emotional abuse that is parental alienation.
 I used to see my three beautiful children every single day.
-I have now not seen them for over a year.
+I have now not seen them since 2016.

 John Green, author of The Fault in our Stars writes “Grief does not change you, Hazel.
 It reveals you.”